grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 ## What's new documentation development process

-What’s new content is published to the website through the website CMS.
+What's new content is published to the website through the website CMS.
 To add a new note, browse to the [What's new CMS collection](https://admin.grafana.com/content-admin/#/collections/whats-new).

-Because this platform is meant to be used by the entire organization, by default anyone can contribute and publish to What’s new, without the need for approval.
+Because this platform is meant to be used by the entire organization, by default anyone can contribute and publish to What's new, without the need for approval.
 _Quality assurance is a conversation within and between contributing teams and internal stakeholders_, but there are some best practice guidelines described in the last two sections of this topic.

 Enter release notes into the CMS two to four weeks before the feature is available, depending on the size of the product or feature.